General Questions and Answers

 - NO, the optional style of Spring/Summer Hockey is that the operators of a Tournament or League can choose to play the younger player games on any size ice surface they choose.
-If this is a concern check with your Team or Program Operators before signing with that group.
+If this concerns you, check with your Team or Program Operators before signing with that group.

 Q: How will I get my income tax receipt?

-- The teams or organization that you signed with will provide you income tax receipt.
+- The teams or organizations you signed with will provide you with an income tax receipt.
 NASHA does not collect any funds and thus cannot issue any receipts.

 Q: What training do minor hockey coaches receive?

-- In the short season that is Spring/Summer hockey and the fact NASHA is not only governing we cannot control the certification of Coaching and Team Staff.
+- In the short season that is Spring/Summer hockey and the fact, NASHA is not only governing, but we also cannot control the certification of Coaching and Team Staff.
 Most coaches in Spring/Summer Hockey have been certified through Hockey Canada.
-We do warn you of this so you can check the status of coaching before you sign with a team.
-You can play with any team in the Spring/Summer, so it lies with your best judgement on the team you choose to sign with.
+We warn you of this so you can check the coaching status before you sign with a team.
+You can play with any team in the Spring/Summer, so it lies with your best judgment on the team you choose to sign with.